Gore: Trump not yet as damaging to environment as he feared

 GREENSBORO, N.C.
-(AP) — Former Vice President Al Gore says the Trump administration has made some dangerous changes to environmental policy, though so far it’s having less of an impact than he initially feared.
+(AP) — The Trump administration has made some dangerous changes to environmental policy, but the damage so far has been less than it initially appeared, former Vice President Al Gore said in an interview Monday.

-In an interview Monday with The Associated Press in Greensboro, Gore cited the Paris Climate Accord as one example of the Trump administration failing to change environmental rules as quickly as it might want.
-While the United States withdrew from the accord, he says the first date that can become official is the day after the 2020 presidential election.
+“He (President Trump) has had less of an impact so far than I feared that he would.
+Someone said last year his administration is a blend of malevolence and incompetence,” Gore said in an interview with The Associated Press in Greensboro.
+“I think they’ve made some mistakes in some of the moves they’ve made.
+The courts have blocked some of what they wanted to do as a result.”

-Should another president be elected, Gore says the U.S. could again be part of the accord with 30 days’ notice.
+Even the Republican-controlled Congress has stepped in at times, he said.
+“The U.S. system has a lot of inherent resilience,” Gore said.
+“It’s hard for one person, even the president, to change things very quickly if the majority of American people don’t want them changed.”

 Most Read Nation & World Stories